Variables

 hello ...done

-The priority of environment variables is CLI > Bobfile
+The priority of environment variables is CLI > Bobfile which means that passing a variable via CLI will

 overwrite other variable with the same name in your Bobfile.

-flag is available on both bob build
+The --env flag is available on both bob build and bob run commands.

-To forward variables from your environment just do bob build --env NAME_OF_VAR
+To forward variables from your environment just do bob build --env NAME_OF_VAR (without =value).

 Examples